hmccaff/turkey/README.md

 **frac.csv** contains published fractionation values for animals.
 These are be used to input the fractionation correction means and SDs into the model.

+**turkeys_hm2014.csv** contains stable isotope data from McCaffery et al. 2014.
+Note this excludes one specimen in the published paper (1042.1) which was found to be erroneous after a second test.
+It also includes one Archaic specimen from Fresnal Rock Shelter that was not included in the published study.

 ## References

+McCaffery H, Tykot R, Gore K, DeBoer B (2014).
+Stable Isotope Analysis of Turkey (Meleagris gallopavo) Diet from Pueblo II and Pueblo III Sites, Middle San Juan Region, Northwest New Mexico.
+American Antiquity 79: 337-352.

 Andrew Parnell (2020). simmr: A Stable Isotope Mixing Model.
 R package version 0.4.2. https://CRAN.R-project.org/package=simmr